-Students who fail to comply with any disciplinary outcomes imposed by the Dean of Students, Director of Residential Life, or the Disciplinary Hearing Committee may face additional outcomes.
+Students who fail to comply with any disciplinary outcomes imposed by the Associate V-P for Student Development, Dean of Students, Director of Residential Life, or the Disciplinary Hearing Committee may face additional outcomes.
 Violations include, but are not limited to, not attending or being late for required educational classes, failing to complete assignments, or failing to follow the guidelines of outcomes.